zfadhli/ttlive-manager/README.md

 ## Troubleshooting

 ### "users.txt not found"
-- Create the file in the same directory as `cli.ts`
+- Create the file in the same directory as `index.ts`
 - Or specify a different filename when prompted

 ### "Python script not found"